General Foundations of Algebra

 Therefore □ = 19.

 In general, students tend to solve such a problem arithmetically.
 Teachers can then vary the parameters of the problem by giving it an algebraic perspective, for example, by asking students to represent the problem using an equation.
-To solve the equation, students can use a number line, which can help them think about the calculation, not do the calculation.
-The important thing is not to do the calculation, but to understand the relationship of equality between the two numerical expressions.
+To solve the equation, students can use a number line, which can help them think about the mathematical situation.
+The important thing is to understand the relationship of equality between the two numerical expressions, not to do the calculation.

 Ability to Communicate Algebraic Reasoning